mavoweb/mavo/CONTRIBUTING.md

 # Reporting a bug or asking a question?

-## Is your bug or questiion about Mavo?
+## Is your bug or question about Mavo?

 - If your bug or question is about the Mavo **website**, you should report it here: https://github.com/mavoweb/mavo.io/issues
 - If your bug or question is about a [plugin](https://plugins.mavo.io), please report it here: https://github.com/mavoweb/plugins/issues